Visa Application Channels

 2. Recent Photograph

-You should provide recent passport-sized photographs that meet Singapore’s visa specifications.
+Provide recent passport-sized photographs that meet Singapore’s visa specifications

 3. Travel Purpose

-You must clearly state the purpose of your visit, whether it’s tourism, business, or a social visit.
+Clearly state the purpose of your visit, whether it is tourism, business, or a social visit.

 4. Return Ticket